Coal Dust Suppression with Surfactants: Complete Guide

 Introduction

-Over 20% of long-tenured miners in Central Appalachia now show radiographic evidence of black lung disease — and coal workers' pneumoconiosis (CWP) rates are still climbing despite decades of regulation.
+Nearly 20.6% of long-tenured miners in Central Appalachia show radiographic evidence of black lung disease.
+Coal workers' pneumoconiosis (CWP) rates have climbed steadily since the late 1990s, even under tighter regulations.
 Effective dust suppression is no longer just an OSHA checkbox.
 It's a core operational and safety requirement.

 Plain water sprays alone can't solve this problem.
 Coal's naturally hydrophobic surface repels water droplets, allowing fine respirable particles (those smaller than 4 microns) to slip through spray systems and reach miners' lungs.
 That's where surfactants come in.
 These surface-active agents transform water's physical properties, enabling it to capture the dangerous sub-micron particles that cause lung disease.